Breast cancer will affect 1 in 8 women in their lifetime. We are currently aware of multiple risk factors such as genetics, diet, and age.

 Of these 43 trials, no adverse events associated with the consumption of probiotics is identified.
 Nonetheless, one patient had a potentially related mild hypersensitivity reaction.

 This can be attributed to the fact that cancer patients are immunocompromised; thus, probiotic associated infections may be more common.

 Furthermore, neutropenia (low neutrophil count) can arise following chemotherapy.
-Current diet recommendation for neutropenic patients is to avoid products containing probiotics, which is based on bacteraemia case reports and manufacturers' recommendations, rather than robust scientific evidence.
+The current diet recommendation for neutropenic patients is to avoid products containing probiotics, which is based on bacteremia case reports and manufacturers' recommendations, rather than robust scientific evidence.

 A meta-analysis was carried out to investigate this further.
-Researchers found that, out of 1530 people within the studies, 105 experienced a wide range of adverse events, including: raised intra-cranial blood pressure, septicaemia and dysphagia.
+Researchers found that, out of 1530 people within the studies, 105 experienced a wide range of adverse events, including raised intra-cranial blood pressure, septicemia, and dysphagia.

-However, in patients with pelvic malignancies, consumption of probiotics containing Lactobacillus species may help prevent diarrhoea secondary to chemotherapy or radiotherapy.
+However, in patients with pelvic malignancies, consumption of probiotics containing Lactobacillus species may help prevent diarrhea secondary to chemotherapy or radiotherapy.
 Therefore, specific effects in particular tissues should be taken into consideration.

 There is still a lack of sufficient evidence to claim that probiotics have a beneficial effect on cancer patients.
 Furthermore, their safety should be diligently questioned.
 Whilst patients may see fit to consume probiotics during treatment, the clinicians should be informed.

 The research in this area is still in its infancy, and we will need a greater understanding of the intricacies of the microbiome within normal and malignant tissue.